-I have more than just homemade jelly recipes, check out these links below:
+I have more than just homemade jelly recipes, check out more links at the bottom of the page.

 Following are some excellent recipes for jelly, but first I want to give you some simple tips to jelly making.